JakodYuan/SVK-AMBA-VIP/README.md

 ## Caution

 There VIPs WITHOUT ANY WARRANTY.
-The code are not guaranteed to work on any systems.
+The code are not guaranteed to work correctly.
 Any problem please send email to the author(JakodYuan@outlook.com).

 ## 1. Run SVK AMBA VIP Example